 Until everyone has signed on the dotted line the home is not yours.
 The last few days can be emotionally taxing as surprises sometimes to pop up at that time.
 Most can be avoided through being proactive and inquisitive earlier in the process, however things do happen from time to time.
 Typical issues would be changes to the condition of the home (new water leaks), loan changes or last minute title issues (unreleased liens, survey encroachments or easements) or contract breaches (forgotten promised repairs etc.)Having an experienced professional on your side at that time can make an otherwise deal breaker seem like a small bump in the road.

-Work on getting the HUD-1 as early as possible to review loan charges.
+Work on getting the closing statement as early as possible to review loan charges.
 Also, makes sure the survey and title work is completed early so there is time to resolve any issues.

 - Your Realtor For Life